 Peter W. Barnett taught school in Kentucky.
 He was educated in Kentucky and Indiana, moving in 1891 to Indiana to attend high school.
 He went on to become a student for two years at Indiana State Normal in Terre Haute [now Indiana State University].
-He was employed at Union Publishing Company, the company that published the first labor paper in Indianapolis; the company later moved its headquarters to Chicago.
+He was employed at Union Publishing Company, which published the first labor paper in Indianapolis; the company later moved its headquarters to Chicago.

-Peter Barnett was 28 years old when he enlisted in the U.S. Army in Indianapolis, IN, on March 13, 1899.
-He was assigned to the 24th Infantry, Company L. In December of 1899, while stationed at Ft.
-Wrangle, Alaska, Peter Barnett, who had been studying law under J. T. V. Hill, gave it up because there were no resource facilities (libraries) available to him in Alaska.
-He began to study music and organized a group of musicians (soldiers) that he named the Symphony Orchestra of Company L, 24th Infantry.
+Barnett was 28 years old when he enlisted in the U.S. Army in Indianapolis, IN on March 13, 1899.
+He was assigned to the 24th Infantry, Company L. In December 1899, while stationed at Ft.
+Wrangle, AK, Barnett, who had been studying law under Hill, gave up that study because there were no resource facilities (i.e., libraries) available to him in Alaska.
+He then began to study music and organized a group of musicians (who were also soldiers) that he named the Symphony Orchestra of Company L, 24th Infantry.
 Most of the men could not read music.

-At his request, Barnett was discharged from the Indiana Colored Infantry on March 12, 1900, at Fort Wrangle, Alaska [source: U.S. Army Register of Enlistments].

-Peter W. Barnett sued the United States Army for travel pay that he did not receive when he requested to be discharged from the Army.
-See the Supreme Court case of Peter W. Barnett v.
+At his request, Barnett was discharged from the Indiana Colored Infantry on March 12, 1900 at Fort Wrangle, AK [source: U.S. Army Register of Enlistments].
+He sued the U.S. Army for travel pay that he did not receive when he requested to be discharged.
+(See the Supreme Court case of Peter W. Barnett v.
 United States, pp. 49-59, in Cases Decided in the Court of Claims of the United States at the term of 1901-02.
-Decisions of the Supreme Court in Appealed Cases from October, 1901, to May, 1902, v.XXXVII. [online at Google Books]
+Decisions of the Supreme Court in Appealed Cases from October, 1901, to May, 1902, v.XXXVII [online at Google Books].)

-For more see "Peter Barnett..." in the last paragraph of the article "Camp Capron Notes," Freeman, 10/01/1898, p.
+For more see "Peter Barnett..." in the last paragraph of the article "Camp Capron Notes," Freeman, 10/1/1898, p.
 8; "Night School," Freeman, 10/24/1896, p.
 8; On the Trail of the Buffalo Soldier, by F. N. Schubert; quotation from "Local Notes," Freeman, 12/11/1897, p.
 4-Supplement; and "From Alaska," Freeman, 12/30/1899, p.
 9.